For urgent consular assistance call

 Expect severe thunderstorms with lightning and heavy rains during wet summer months, October to April.

-You need to make sure you have comprehensive travel insurance, and confirm what your policy covers in terms of health and travel disruptions.
-Your policy needs to cover all overseas medical costs, including medical evacuation: the Australian Government won't pay for these costs.
+Get comprehensive travel insurance before you leave.
+Your policy needs to cover all overseas medical costs, including medical evacuation.
+The Australian Government won't pay for these costs.

 If you can't afford travel insurance, you can't afford to travel.
 This applies to everyone, no matter how healthy and fit you are.

-If you're not insured, you may have to pay many thousands of dollars up-front for medical care.
+If you're not insured, you may have to pay many 1000s of dollars up-front for medical care.

 Confirm: